-Secretary of Defense Ash Carter's letter to the Senate Armed Services Committee Chairman John McCain, in which he offers the clearest and most detailed explanation the Department of Defense has given to date of the recent freedom-of-navigation operation in the South China Sea.
+Secretary of Defense Ash Carter has published a letter to Senate Armed Services Committee Chairman John McCain, in which he offers the clearest and most detailed explanation the Department of Defense has given to date of the recent freedom-of-navigation operation in the South China Sea.

 It is widely expected that in the next several days, the United States will conduct a freedom of navigation exercise near China’s artificial islands in the South China Sea.
-The relationship between the Navy’s imminent freedom of navigation operations (FONOPS) in the Spratly Islands for several months, and a public debate on the matter has been ongoing since May.
+The Obama Administration has been debating the use of freedom of navigation operations (FONOPS) in the Spratly Islands for several months, and a public debate on the matter has been ongoing since May.

 In recent years, analysts have devoted much attention to the fact that China continues to increase its defense spending by double-digit percentages annually.
 They have also focused on fiscal constraints in the United States, and how these may impact Washington’s ability to sustain its presence in East Asia.
 Less well documented, however, is what these trends have meant for other countries in the region.
 With a rising superpower rapidly expanding its defense capabilities, we might expect its neighbors to follow suit.
 But is this actually happening?